chrislim1914/buddycoin/README.md

 # buddycoin
-blaockchain simple demostration using node express and crypto-js
+blockchain simple demostration using node express and crypto-js